corey-noel/melee-fixes/arcade.md

 #### Badge B
 * Side B can be jumped out of
-* Aerial Side B does not take double jump
+* Side B does not take double jump

 #### Badge C